Edigi12Hbtn/holbertonschool-zero_day/0x03-git/README.md

-Here i will put the aswers about git
+Here i will put the aswers about git. updated